masogit/amb-doc/docs/features/adpater.md

 #### Warning and errors

-Warning or error will display different icons.
+Warning or error will be displayed with different icons.